Slow Start (manga): Main characters

-Tamate is a bubbly, energetic girl from Hana's class who likes to be friends with everyone she meets.
-She is notable for her protruding upper-jaw incisors, and likes to be called "Tama", due to her dislike for her full name's association with the word tamatebako.
-She lives with her two grandmothers and enjoys cooking.
+Tamate is a bubbly and energetic girl from Hana's class who likes to be friends with everyone she meets.
+She is notable for her protruding upper-jaw incisors and likes to be called "Tama" due to her dislike for her full name's association with the word tamatebako.
+Tama lives with her two grandmothers and enjoys cooking.
 Named after 100 (百, Hyaku, Momo).